Pennsylvania Roads - I-84

 Sign peel affects a lot of signs on I-380, I-84, and I-81, including many of them in this one interchange.
 They must all have appeared with the same contract, and maybe one of my esteemed readers will explain the problem to me and why it hasn't yet been fixed.
 I-84 pops up thousands of miles to the west (well, at least hundreds) in Utah.

-WB courtesy Doug Kerr.
+WB, courtesy Doug Kerr.

-Random EB fall colors.
+Random EB button copy and fall colors.

 EB yet again, in the days before reflective signs, centered exit tabs, and mile-based exit numbers.
 And back when BGS shields were non-reflective and had thin black outlines.
 This Michael Summa photo was taken in 1979.